dev-yash-25/DeltaX-Bootcamp/05_REST/02_Intermediate/ASP_Core_Web_API/04_Middlewares.md

             // Middleware 1
             app.Use(async (context, next) =>
             {
-                await context.Response.WriteAsync("Hello From Use 1.1 Middleware \n");
+                await context.Response.WriteAsync("Hello From Use 1.1 Middleware");
                 await next();
-                await context.Response.WriteAsync("Hello From Use 1.2 Middleware - I am executed at the last after Use 2.2  \n");
+                await context.Response.WriteAsync("Hello From Use 1.2 Middleware - I am executed at the last after Use 2.2 ");
             });

             // Middleware 2
             app.Use(async (context, next) =>
             {
-                await context.Response.WriteAsync("Hello From Use 2.1 Middleware \n");
+                await context.Response.WriteAsync("Hello From Use 2.1 Middleware
+");
                 await next();
-                await context.Response.WriteAsync("Hello From Use 2.2 Middleware - I am executed at the last after Run \n");
+                await context.Response.WriteAsync("Hello From Use 2.2 Middleware - I am executed at the last after Run");
             });

             // Middleware 3
             app.Use(async (context, next) =>
             {
                 await context.Response.WriteAsync("Request Complete..
 No next() after this.
-Thus Pipeline stops here \n");
+Thus Pipeline stops here");
             });

             if (env.IsDevelopment())